agudluri/Chicago-CTA-Transit-App/README.md

 #### Station information CSV format:
   Name, Latitude, Longitude, Location, Wheelchair, Red, Green, Blue, Brown, Purple, Pink, Orange, Yellow

-      Name  The name of the station
+      Name        The name of the station.
-      Latitude  the latitude of the station
+      Latitude    The latitude of the station's location.
+      Longitude   The longitude of the station's location.
+      Location    The location of the station, i.e., elevated or enbankment and such.
+      Wheelchair  Denotes the station's wheelchair accessibilty.
+TRUE/FALSE.
+      Red
+      Green
+      Blue
+      Brown       These denote if the line covers the station or not.
+The stop number, if true and -1 if false.
+      Purple
+      Pink
+      Orange
+      Yellow